algobulls/algobulls_help_site/docs/broker/zerodha.md

     * Make payment once redirected to the payment gateway and then continue the below steps
     * This API subscription has to be renewed periodically (monthly)

-* Now click on the newly created app name
+* Now click on the newly created app name.

 [ ![Zerodha](imgs/zerodha/click_here.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/zerodha/click_here.png)